ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`windowsbuglog=xxx` | names a WINDOWS directory to replicate the BUGS.txt log file outside of the CS directory area
 |`linuxsbuglog=xxx` | names a LINUX directory to replicate the BUGS.txt log file outside of the CS directory area
 |`Vcs_new_user="text"` | if input has given text within it, treat user as new and dont read the topic file
+|`deployloggingdelay=5`      | auto enable server logging for 5 minutes after a deploy before using default logging value

 ## Execution options
 | option           | description